Gassandrid/ewan.my/content/Thoughts/On Capturing Personal Data.md

 Firefox stores all this data locally in a file called `places.sqlite`, not too hard to get.

 Given that I have [[ActivityWatch]] set up now, this seems to do a better job of caputuring the high frequency nature of browsing activity (switching between a lot of tabs really quickly), and it has a firefox extension for more detailed history.
 I will still keep the places.sqlite file as a backup/general purpose for all the content before I set it up, but this will be the primary method from now on.

+#### Agent Harness Activity

+These are becoming very very common in most workflows, and thus carry a significant pedigree of information about what we are thinking/doing.
+I have done a lot with memory systems in the past, many require a lot of expensive inference for extracting useful information.

+For now living by the [[Store Now Utilize Later]] philosophy, the best thing to do is have every sesion create a durable fragment summary of what was done that session and *where/when* it was done.
+Doing it then has the advantage of KV cache hits, and allows for later use agents looking for meaningful sessions.
+These fragments serve as RAG-queryable maps of each session, meaning later content/topic extraction can be done efficiently ( when the reconsolidation model understands WHERE things happens it uses more scoped tool calls on the transcript ).

 #### Instagram